yanxiaodi/xamarin-mvvmcross-handbook/implementing-master-detail-layout-in-xamarin-forms-by-mvvmcross/implementing-the-menu-functionalities/setting-the-menu-navigation.md

 We made some changes to the `ItemTemplate`:

 First, use `ViewCell` to replace the default `TextCell`. `ViewCell` provides us with more flexibility to customize the UI.
 So we can define the `ItemTemplate` as you like.
-Fox instance, maybe we will add a icon for every menu item.
+For instance, maybe we will add a icon for every menu item.

 In the `ViewCell` element, use a `StackLayout` control as the container, which supports `GestureRecognizers`, so we can add the `TapGestureRecognizer` to the `StackLayout`.